-- People of working age with care or mobility needs may be able to claim Personal Independence Payment (PIP).
-Those of pension age with care needs may be entitled to Attendance Allowance.
-Children under 16 with care or mobility needs may be entitled to Disability Living Allowance (DLA). - Those who cannot work due to their health may be able to claim "New-style" Employment and Support Allowance and Universal Credit. - People on a low income may be able to claim various means tested benefits and older people may be able to claim Pension Credit and Housing Benefit - It is important to understand who Universal Credit applies to and the support that may be available to avoid problems.
-More details at www.newcastle.gov.uk/universalcredit - It's important for those on the benefits that Universal Credit is replacing find out if they should claim Universal Credit now or wait till they are told to claim Universal Credit.
-See our page www.newcastle.gov.uk/the-move-to-Universal-Credit - Residents struggling to afford their Council Tax can check if they are able to access discounts or apply for Council Tax Support (CTS): Claim Council Tax Support if you are on a low income Newcastle City Council

-People may be exempt from restrictions on benefits like the 'benefit cap' so it is important to suggest people get their benefits checked
+- People with care or mobility needs may be able to claim Personal Independence Payment if they're aged 16 and not reached State Pension age and Attendance Allowance if they're State Pension age or older.
+Children aged under 16 with care or mobility needs may be entitled to Disability Living Allowance - Those incapable of work may be able to claim contribution based Employment and Support Allowance (called 'new style ESA') and Universal Credit, which has replaced income related Employment and Support Allowance - People on a low income may be able to claim various means tested benefits and older people may be able to claim Pension Credit and Housing Benefit - Universal Credit has been rolled out to Newcastle, so it is important to understand who it applies to and the support that may be available to avoid problems.
+For details of Universal Credit in Newcastle see www.newcastle.gov.uk/universalcredit. - Receiving some benefits may also lead to an increase in other benefits, for example Personal Independence Payment can lead to extra Housing Benefit or Tax Credits.
+For some working people it is a struggle to make ends meet.
+Our information sheet on 'benefits in work' explains the financial help residents can get when they are in work - People may be exempt from restrictions on benefits like the 'benefit cap' so it is important to suggest people get their benefits checked